monkrus/ui4flash/README.md

 # ui4flash
- UI for multimodal Gemini Flash
+ Adding UI for multimodal Gemini Flash : choosing the best option (5 is the highest score).

-`pip install mesop google-generativeai`
+ Work in progress....

+-tkinter (3)
+-streamlit (4)

-`streamlit run`
+`streamlit run your_file.py`